When people say "thanksgiving" today, the immediate association is "the day when Americans and Canadians eat roast turkey to celebrate....something".

 Pomerania (German: Pommern, Latin: Pomerania, Polish: Pomorze) is a historical region on the south shore of the Baltic Sea.
 The name Pomerania comes from Slavic po more, which means Land at the Sea.
 The adjective for the region is Pomeranian (Polish: pomorski, German: pommersch), inhabitants are called Pomeranians (Polish: Pomorzanie, German: Pommern).This land was famous for its sea pirates and traders.
 Pomerania is also the place where we find Baltic Slavs who made human sacrifices in medieval time to their gods at the end of harvest at the beginning of November, at Samhain.

 Now remember Tigernmas, the Irish king who died in Mag Slecht, with three fourths of the men of Ireland in his company, on Samhain night to be particular, while worshiping of Crom Cruaich; for he was the king-idol of Ireland?
-Tigernmas is said to have been the first king to give drinking-horns to his follower.
+Tigernmas is said to have been the first king to give drinking-horns to his followers.
 The god to whom Pomeranian Slavs sacrificed people on Samhain was Svetovid.
 He is sometimes referred to as Beli (or Byali) Vid (Beli = white, bright, shining), and is often depicted with a sword or bow in one hand and a drinking horn in the other.
 Drinking horn was used for divination during the Slavic ceremonies.
 In Slavic mythology, the "horn of plenty" is the equivalent of Dagda's "cauldron of plenty".
 Dagda is then in turn believed to be another name of Crom Dubh, Crom Cruach.

 In "The Handbook of Religions in Ancient Europe" by Lisbeth Bredholt Christensen, Olav Hammer, David Warburton we read that written source about the Baltic Slavs stress the importance of a feast held in the autumn, in Arcona "after the harvest" and in Riedegost in November.